Courses

 A survey of the musical art-form of Hip Hop.
 Consideration of artists, sub-genres, performance practice and cultural impact.

-2707A: Special Topics in Music History (Topic: Music and Entrepreneurship)
+2709A: Special Topics in Music History (Topic: The Music of Taylor Swift)

 Special topics on the study of music history, to be arranged.